If I were to say to you that I travelled from Los Angeles to Vegas on my lonesome by bus, would you believe me?

 One thing I knew for sure though, after an 11-hour flight, a weekend just wouldn’t be enough for me and I wasn’t about to go home that quickly.

 From then on, I knew I was going to have to do some travelling alone….

 Now don’t get it twisted, I can admit that I may have been slightly dramatic about it at first, I had so many thoughts rushing through my head like, “isn’t it weird to travel by yourself?” or “what good is travelling if its not a shared experience?” let me not forget my personal fave, “who’s going to take my pictures?” – which actually didn’t turn out to be too bad, who would’ve known the world had so many budding photographers, believe me when I say they did better than some of my closest friends (I know my friends won’t take offence LOOL)

 There is something truly special about traveling alone, I feel like I had enough me time to think through a lot of things, things that would be beneficial to myself, and others around me.
 It was a refreshing experience and I would like to share the seven things I learnt whilst travelling solo.

-- When you’re traveling with friends, you tend to spend too much time on entertaining each other rather than socialising and meeting new people.
+When you’re travelling with friends, you tend to spend too much time on entertaining each other rather than socialising and meeting new people.